roman-milk/roman-milk.github.io/sis-in-law-incentives.md

  I was burning up.
 I wanted to hold her head still and fuck her pretty face.
 I wanted to throw her down on my bed and pound my shaft into her until she was Jello beneath me.

  I sat there, my fingers clenching and unclenching to keep from reaching out for her, watching her drive me insane.
-Report_Story #2